Combating the Opioid Crisis In America

 How the Treatments Differ

 Both of the anti-addiction drugs, naltrexone (Vivitrol) and buprenorphine-naloxone (Suboxone), work by curbing the desire to get high.
-The difference is that naltrexone, which is a monthly injection, requires patients to detoxify first, making it a less attractive treatment option for some addicts because the have to go through withdrawal before actually being able to start the treatment.
+The difference is that naltrexone, which is a monthly injection, requires patients to detoxify first, making it a less attractive treatment option for some addicts because they have to go through withdrawal before actually being able to start the treatment.
 Naltrexone works as a narcotic blocker.
 It is not a substitute narcotic and those who use naltrexone are off opioids entirely.

 Buprenorphine works and is administered by an entirely different method.
-Buprenorphine is a daily pill and begins working immediately without the need to detox before starting treatment.
-Buprenorphine works in the body similar to methadone and acts as a replacement for the heroin, amphetamines or opioids, however, it too has a downside.
+It is a daily pill and begins working immediately without the need to detox before starting treatment.
+Buprenorphine works in the body similar to methadone and acts as a replacement for heroin, amphetamines, or opioids, however, it too has a downside.
 Because it replaces the opioid in the body, Buprenorphine also has the potential for abuse and patients can develop a dependency on it, even to the point of experiencing withdrawal symptoms if they stop using it.

 Naltrexone on the other hand does not have these same issues, however, the study showed that if the patient stopped using the Naltrexone, the odds of them becoming drug-addicted again were much higher.

 All of the drugs mentioned should be used under professional care in an inpatient rehab clinic.
+There are specific rehabilitation centers that accommodate medically monitored detox programs– these should be looked at first.

 Not Perfect But Still Effective

-Researchers across the country all agree, that treatment with either drug will help to reduce the extreme number – 60,000 yearly – of overdose deaths that we are not seeing in this crisis.
+Researchers across the country all agree that treatment with either drug will help to reduce the extreme number – 60,000 yearly – of overdose deaths that we are not seeing in this crisis.
 Those seeking treatment options should not hesitate to use either of these medications when offered by a professional treatment center.
 A treatment center will consider many factors of both of these studies to determine which treatment will work best for each patient.

 Dr. Lee points out that these findings must rest on the assumption that the patient is motivated to get treatment and be off opioids.
 To test at NYU included 570 addicts who either took naltrexone or buprenorphine for 24 weeks.
 Eight out of 10 were addicted to heroin.